 Roberto (Bear) Guerra is a photographer whose work addresses globalization, development, and social and environmental justice issues.
 His photo essays and images have been published and exhibited widely in the United States and abroad.
 In 2019, he was named photo editor of High Country News.

-Alan Weisman has worked on seven continents and in 60 countries.
+Alan Weisman has worked on seven continents, in the Caribbean and Oceania, and in more than 60 countries.
 The author of six books, he is currently at work on his next, Hope Dies Last, to be published by Dutton/Penguin Random House.

 Sandy Tolan is associate professor of journalism at the Annenberg School for Communication and Journalism at USC and author of Children of the Stone: The Power of Music in a Hard Land and The Lemon Tree: An Arab, A Jew, and the Heart of the Middle East.